KARNATISAITHARUN/documentation/using-ocular/ocular-quick-start.md

 The demo Java application [HelloShiftLeft](https://github.com/ShiftLeftSecurity/HelloShiftLeft) is used in this Quick Start.
 It is a Spring-based Web application that contains different sample vulnerabilities, including typical injection vulnerabilities and leakages of sensitive information.
 The focus of the Quick Start is an object deserialization vulnerability in the`AdminController`.

-ShiftLeft Ocular can also be used to navigate the Security Profile, which is generated on top of the CPG.
+ShiftLeft Ocular can also be used to navigate the Security Profile, which is part of the CPG as an overlay.

 ## Installing Ocular